luisbull/Udacity-02.Memory-Game/README.md

 If player click very quick a third card can be seen.
 Though it will count as part of the next move.

+## External sources

+Inside JS file Udacity provided a shuffle function which was taken from [here](http://stackoverflow.com/a/2450976)